The Bankrate promise

-Even if you’re not enrolling in overdraft protection, a bank or credit union may pull your credit report to confirm you are who you say you are.
+Even if you’re not enrolling in overdraft protection, it’s in banks’ and credit unions’ rights to pull your credit report to confirm your identity and review your financial profile.

 Unfreezing your credit report to open a bank account

 Not all banks and credit unions pull credit reports.
-They may pull a report instead from a consumer agency like ChexSystems that can confirm whether you have a history of bouncing checks and mismanaging your bank accounts.
+More frequently, they may pull a report instead from a consumer agency like ChexSystems that can confirm whether you have a history of bouncing checks and mismanaging your bank accounts.

-Ally Bank also pulls credit reports for some new and existing customers.
+But in some cases banks may need additional verification.
+Ally Bank, for example, also pulls credit reports for some new and existing customers.
 Depending on your circumstances, you may need to lift your security freeze before opening an account.